 The annual EU-US Young Leaders Seminar is co-organized by the Delegation of the European Union to the United States, the US Department of State, the German Marshall Fund of the United States, the Fulbright Commission in Brussels, and the Directorate-General for Education and Culture of the European Commission.

-This seminar is jointly funded by the EU Delegation to the US and the U.S. Department of State.
+This seminar is jointly funded by the European Union and the U.S. Department of State.

 EU Logo US State Department